 Zucchini Muffins, Upgraded

 These muffins are downright DELICIOUS.
-Using my absolute favorite zucchini bread (and muffins) recipe– an old family recipe that won 1st place in a state fair– we’re baking muffins stuffed with sweet cream cheese.
+Using a variation of my absolute favorite zucchini bread recipe—an old family recipe that won 1st place in a state fair—we’re baking muffins stuffed with sweet cream cheese.
 They taste like dessert!
-I got the recipe idea from a fall favorite: these pumpkin cheesecake muffins.
+I got the recipe idea from these pumpkin cream cheese muffins, a total fall favorite.
 Here we’re swapping pumpkin for zucchini and skipping the crumb topping.
 Though you could definitely add it here if desired!

 Here’s why you’ll love them:

 - Warm spice flavors like cinnamon and nutmeg

 - Recipe makes just 10, but can easily be doubled

 - Hidden veggies—you can’t taste the zucchini!

 Overview: How to Make Cream Cheese Zucchini Muffins